 In the Western Central Pacific Ocean (WCPO), the Secretariat of the Pacific Community Oceanic Fisheries Program conducts stock assessments on tropical tunas, as well as for South Pacific albacore, southwest Pacific swordfish and striped marlin.
 In the North Pacific Ocean, the International Scientific Committee (ISC) for Tuna and Tuna-like Species in the North Pacific Ocean conducts similar stock assessments.
-In 2017, stock assessments were completed for the WCPO bigeye tuna (McKechnie et al., 2017), WCPO yellowfin tuna (Tremblay-Boyer et al., 2017), North Pacific albacore tuna (ISC, 2017a), North Pacific blue shark (ISC, 2017b), EPO bigeye tuna (Xu et al., 2018), and EPO yellowfin tuna (Minte-Vera et al., 2018).
-Details of these stock assessments can be found in SectionError!
-Reference source not found.
-2.6.7.
+In 2017, stock assessments were completed for the WCPO bigeye tuna (McKechnie et al. 2017), WCPO yellowfin tuna (Tremblay-Boyer et al., 2017), North Pacific albacore tuna (ISC 2017a), North Pacific blue shark (ISC 2017b), EPO bigeye tuna (Xu et al. 2018), and EPO yellowfin tuna (Minte-Vera et al. 2018).
+Details of these stock assessments can be found in Section 2.6.7.
 This section also provides an overview of stock status in relation to overfishing and overfished reference points for species managed under this Pacific Pelagic Fishery Ecosystem Plan (Pelagic FEP).

-Error!
-Reference source not found. provides the current stock status for all species in the Pelagic FEP for which stock assessments have been completed.
+Figure ES-1 provides the current stock status for all species in the Pelagic FEP for which stock assessments have been completed.